cvmfs-contrib/egi-cvmfs/README.md

 ## <a name="installing"></a>Installing EGI cvmfs

-To install EGI cvmfs on RHEL hosts do:
+To install EGI cvmfs on RHEL hosts do
 ```
 yum install egi-cvmfs
 ```